 Wednesday: PSHE assembly led by Miss Powell.

-Thursday: Religious assemblies led by R.E.
-Leader/ visitors from different churches/ religions
+Thursday: Religious assemblies led by the R.E.
+Leader or visitors from different churches/ religions

 Friday: Celebration Assemblies (sharing good work and upholding values)